-- definition and relative prioritization of the research objectives and science questions that the proposed facility will address; - comprehensive statement of the science requirements to be fulfilled by the proposed facility (to the extent possible identifying minimum essential as well as desirable quantitative requirements), providing a basis for determining the project's design goals and the associated infrastructure requirements; - description of the research infrastructure needed to meet the science objectives; - system-level, site-independent design, including definition of all functional requirements and major systems; - analysis of technical feasibility; - budget and contingency estimates appropriate to a Conceptual Design level of detail.
-The budget should be presented in a Work Breakdown Structure (WBS) format and include a WBS dictionary describing the intended scope of each WBS element and the basis for each estimate.
+- Budget and contingency estimates appropriate to a Conceptual Design22 level of detail.
+The budget should be presented in a Work Breakdown Structure (WBS)23 format and include a WBS dictionary describing the intended scope of each WBS element and the basis for each estimate.
 Contingency budgeting, also presented in a WBS format, should result from an initial risk analysis of each WBS element.
-The risk analysis methodology should be described. - initial estimates of the budget required for future operation of the proposed facility; and - description of the scope of work, budget and schedule needed to continue planning the project to arrive at a Preliminary Design.
+The risk analysis methodology should be described. - Initial estimates of the budget required for future operation of the proposed facility; and - Description of the scope of work, budget and schedule needed to continue planning the project to arrive at a Preliminary Design.
 This plan should include the proponents' intended course of action to obtain and apply suitable project management expertise to direct the proposed design, development and construction planning activities.